 [Section 17 amended by No. 65 of 2003 s.
 95.]

-18. Payment to parent, etc., of distributive shares of infant children where net amount is under $5,000
+18. Payment to parent etc. of distributive shares of infant children where net amount is under $5 000

 Where the net amount payable to any infant out of any testate or intestate estate of which probate or administration has been granted to the Public Trustee is under $5 000, the Public Trustee may pay or cause to be paid the distributive share, to which such infant is entitled, to a parent of the infant, or to any person having the care or custody of such infant, without seeing to the application thereof, and without incurring any liability in respect of such payment.